City Hall

 A Wrongful Conviction

 An independent arson panel finds that the forensic analysis used to convict Cameron Todd Willingham — who was executed in 2004 for allegedly killing his children in a house fire, and is represented posthumously by the Innocence Project and Goldstein & Orr — was seriously flawed.
 The fire was, in fact, an accident.
+The panel’s report subsequently becomes the basis for arson-related exonerations nationwide, and Mr. Willingham’s case is later the focus of the 2011 documentary Incendiary: The Willingham Case and the 2018 film Trial by Fire.

 Cameron Todd Willingham always maintained his innocence in the death of his three young daughters and that he was asleep when the fire started.